 Our dental office provides custom sports mouthguards to patients in Hampstead, NC.
 Sports mouthguards are worn during contact sports like football, basketball, hockey, soccer, and lacrosse.
 They cover the teeth and protect them from damage that can occur from injuries to the mouth or face.

-Dr. Michael Weis works with children and parents alike to create custom sports mouthguards at Seaside Family and Cosmetic Dentistry.
+Dr. Lauren Francis works with children and parents alike to create custom sports mouthguards at Seaside Family and Cosmetic Dentistry.
 Younger patients especially may need new mouthguards every sports season to ensure that they fit comfortably and properly.
 These mouthguards can also be used for braces or other types of orthodontics.

 Benefits of Custom Sports Mouthguards